suminderkaur/suminderkaur/README.md

 ## I am so glad you are here  👋
-I’m passionate about growing in my career, picking up new tech skills, and making work life a little less overwhelming (and a lot more fun).
+I’m passionate about growing in my career, picking up new tech skills, and making work life a little less overwhelming.
 Here, you'll find:

 - ### 🔭 I’m currently working on
  Building my core data analytics skills and practicing on real-world datasets.